aureus123/catalogs/jeha3/paper.md

 *Table 1.
 Summary of the large nineteenth-century survey catalogs.
 Precision column gives the RMSE of angular separation relative to PPM (for the first volumes of BD and CD).
 The CPD limiting magnitude is photographic.*

-For BD, we consider as authority the last Edition of the printed catalog [5] which was the source base for the digital BD [9].
-For CD, we consider the original printed catalog [4] but with those entries overrided by subsequent corrigenda published by the same Observatory: maybe other volume of the same series, such as Vol. 18, proemio pp. 54-56, or an individual paper [10].
+For BD, we consider as authority the last edition of the printed catalog [5] which was the source base for the digital BD [9].
+For CD, we consider the original printed catalog [4] but with those entries overridden by subsequent corrigenda published by the same Observatory: possibly another volume of the same series, such as Vol. 18, proemio pp. 54-56, or an individual paper [10].

-This work is mainly focused to find typo errors in the first volume of CD [11] (around 180,000 stars) and, to a lesser extend, the first volume of BD (around 111,000 stars).
+This work is mainly focused on finding typo errors in the first volume of CD [11] (around 180,000 stars) and, to a lesser extent, the first volume of BD (around 111,000 stars).

 ### 2.2 Reference and Comparison Catalogs

 The primary reference catalog used for detecting errors in CD is the *Positions and Proper Motions* catalog (PPM), a compilation of positions at J2000.0 for ~469,000 stars [12].
 Of these, 172,000 carry a cross-identification with a CD star (about 28% of CD).
 The PPM positions are sufficiently precise — the star with the largest positional uncertainty (i.e. PPM 266698) among those identified with CD reports $\sigma_{\alpha *}$ = 0.57 arcseconds and $\sigma_{\delta}$ = 0.61 arcseconds when propagated to B1875.0 from their former mean epoch of 1973 — that any residual error from proper-motion propagation is negligible compared to the intrinsic uncertainty of the Durchmusterungs.

 Additional comparison catalogs used include the SD and CPD as we will see in the next section, and the *Córdoba* series of *Astronomische Gesellschaft Katalog* (AGK) zones, labelled Cordoba A, B, and C (epoch B1900.0, declinations −22° to −37°) [13].
-These catalogs were measured at roughly the same epoch as CD and thus requires no proper-motion correction.
+These catalogs were measured at roughly the same epoch as CD and thus require no proper-motion correction.
 More about AGK can be consulted in Chapter 17 of [7].

 ### 2.3 Cross-Identification Catalogs